Boarders/blog-posts/locally-nameless.md

       +++ OK, passed 1000 tests.
 ```

 Now that we have terms in locally nameless representation, we can perform substitution in a fairly straightforward manner.
 In the McBride--McKinna (MK) paper, they refer to this operation as __"instantiate"__.
 It is also common in the locally nameless literature to call the operation __"opening"__ or __"open"__ because it involves opening the body of a term to substitute for its outermost bound variable.
-As this accords with our intuitions on the meaning of substitution of locally nameless terms we will follow this convention.
+As this accords with our intuitions on the meaning of substitution of locally nameless terms, we will follow this convention.

 Note that in the code below, we follow (at least in spirit) the MK approach of using a scope type to denote a term that is only legal as the body of an expression (i.e. a term which may have bound variables referring to a non-existant outer binder such as $\lambda \; . \; 1$).
 In our case, we
-only use a type synonym; however, in a more substantial implementation one should use a newtype to get the type safety that such a measure confers.
+only use a type synonym; however, in a more substantial implementation, one should use a newtype to get the type safety that such a measure confers.
 ```haskell
 type Scope f x = f x
                     -- ┌─── term we are substituting